Platter Chatter

-This starts off sounding like every customer phone call we get every day.
-Pixar Animation Studio’s brush with a data loss disaster during the making of their film Toy Story 2.
+This starts off sounding like customer phone calls we get every day.

 This might be our fave data loss animation of all time :-)